 X.a.2 Use cases

-X.a.2.b <XXX Use case> <label>
+X.a.2.b < Use case title> - <yy>

-For production of the contents of this clause, describe the motivation for one or more of the requirements in R4.c (referring to the requirement label(s)).
-The use case should also be labelled.
+For production of the contents of this clause, describe the use case to motivate one or more of the requirements of the management capability.
+The use case should be labelled.
 The use case is not to clarify how to use a certain feature, and detailed sequence diagrams are not needed for a use case.
 The use case is to describe what are the benefits of the capability, what it is good for.
-High level diagrams including sequence diagrams may still be included if needed in order to better describe the use cases and motivate the corresponding requirements.
+High level diagrams including sequence diagrams may still be included if needed to better describe the use cases and motivate the corresponding requirements.

 The format of the use case label is UC-xx-yy, where xx represents the abbreviation of the management capability name, yy is the serial number under the corresponding management capability category.